 The Historical Archives of the European Union offers tailored educational programmes for students of all ages, from primary through university.
 Our projects focus on the original documents that are held at the Archives to introduce students to important themes around European integration and citizenship.
 Students are engaged in an active, dialogic learning process that layers historical overviews, primary document analysis and active debate.

-For 2017-2018, the Archives have developed a new set of projects especially tailored for primary, intermediary, and secondary education.
+For 2018-2019, the Archives have developed a new set of projects focusing on the upcoming European elections, especially tailored for primary, intermediary, and secondary education.
 For intermediary and secondary schools in particular, the projects consist of a first meeting to introduce students to the history and functioning of EU institutions, and a second meeting focused on interactive workshops and simulations, where the students will be personally involved and challenged.

 Click on the links below for the full details of each project: